glaunay/ms-warehouse/README.md

     -h, --help                  output usage information
 ```

-The `./config.json` file is required by the program to work properly.
+The `./data/config-server.json` file is required by the program to work properly.
+If one of this key are missing or incorrectly given, the program will stop his exectuion.
 This file contains different kind of properties (default values are this ones):

 ```json
 // previousCacheDir is a list that contain every cache path waiting for indexation (with -i command option)